- Economics Home: Welcome Note from our Chair

 - Candidates for either degree are required to pass a comprehensive written examination in macroEconomics and microEconomics.
 In addition, the department may require an oral examination.

-- In addition to the 30 hours of course work, candidates must satisfy a writing requirement of either a thesis or a seminar paper.
+- In addition to the 30 hours of course work, candidates must satisfy a writing requirement of either a master's thesis or a master's paper.